transducer/zenroom-cljs-demo/blogpost.md

 `:success` will indicate if compilation of the provided `:input` was successful or not, and `:results` will contain the printed output of the Zencode script.

-Now we can write a function `evaluate!` that will evaluate the Zencode put into our demo enviroment.
+Now we can write a function `evaluate!` that will evaluate the Zencode put into our demo environment.
 Using `doto` we use method chaining to set all the values.
-Another way would be to pass a JavaScript options object containing the same keys and values.
+Another way would be to pass a JavaScript options object containing the same keys and values to the Zenroom's module `init` method.

 ```clojure
 (defn evaluate! []